dbj-data/dbj--sql/README.md

 - For SQLite databases management we recommend [SQLite Studio](https://youtu.be/dugUk893gxQ)
 - Please install Visual Studio 2019 with Clang
 - There are three VStudio projects in this folder
-  -  each is best experienced by following it through the VStudio debugger
+  -  each is best experienced by following it through the Visual Studio debugger

 ## What is what

 | File  | Description
 |-------|--------------
-| benchmarking.c | This is from where the actual original work has started.
+| `benchmarking.c` | This is from where the actual original work has started.
 Study that one first.
-| dbhash.c | Sampler.
-Hahshing the whole database.
+| `dbhash.c` | Sampler.
+Hashing the whole database.
 Taken from SQLite dev tree.
-| sha1.c | SQLite "extension" sampler. `sha1` hash function.
+| `sha1.c` | SQLite "extension" sampler. `sha1` hash function.
 Taken from SQLite dev tree.

-## On The Road
+## On The Road (not again)

 > aka "the Roadmap"